 2. Oven

-Keep an eye on the dish in the last few minutes to prevent burning and ensure everything is cooked through.
+Keep an eye on it the last few minutes so it dont burn and everything is done.

 3. Slow Cooker